-- X. LAND USE AND PLANNING Would the project: - a) Physically divide an established community? - b) Conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project (including, but not limited to the general plan, specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect? - c) Conflict with any applicable habitat conservation plan or natural communities' conservation plan?
+Χ. LAND USE AND PLANNING - Would the project: Potentially Significant Impact Significant with Mitigation Incorporated Less than Significant Impact No Impact a) Physically divide an established community? \boxtimes b) Conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project (including, but not limited to the general plan, specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect? c) Conflict with any applicable habitat conservation plan or natural communities' conservation plan?